Baby Blues (1941 film)

 Baby Blues is a 1941 Our Gang short comedy film directed by Edward Cahn.
-It was the 196th Our Gang short (197th episode, 108th talking short, 109th talking episode, and 28th MGM produced episode) that was released.
+It was the 196th Our Gang short to be released.

 Plot

 When Mickey reads something in a jokebook stating that one out of every four children born is Chinese, he begins to worry that his new baby brother or sister will be Chinese as well.
 The Gang put Mickey at ease by telling him that it will not be so bad to have a Chinese sibling.
 The gang then introduce Mickey to Spanky's friend Lee Wong.
 Once he has learned that people are people no matter what their ethnic background, Mickey is happy—until he discovers that his much-anticipated "kid brother" is not only a girl, but twins to boot.